If there’s anything this COVID pandemic has reminded us of, it’s that your health is important.

 Literally the same as an HSA!
 Same concept, you gotta spend the money on qualified medical expenses, otherwise you won’t get reimbursed.

-FSAs are limited to $2,750 per year.
+FSAs are limited to $2,750 in 2023 and $3,200 in 2024.
 In most cases, you HAVE to spend all the money within the year.
 And you CANNOT invest the money in this account.

 Maybe!
 An FSA makes sense for you if: